athanasiosem/athanasiosem/README.md

 ## Medium Articles

-You can find my Software Engineering and Cybersecurity articles on [Medium](https://medium.com/@emmandev).
+You can find my Software Engineering articles on [Medium](https://medium.com/@emmandev).

 ## Other Open Source Contributions